-I was a teaching assistant for the PCMI 2019 Undergraduate Summer School, in the low-dimensional topology course led by Jessica Purcell and Dan Mathews.
-In Summer 2020 and Spring 2021 I helped lead a topology qualifying exam preparation course.
+I place a heavy emphasis on active learning in my classes, and am always looking for new ways to get students involved.
+See below for a list of courses I have taught and descriptions of my involvement in undergraduate mentoring.
+Additionally, I was a teaching assistant for the PCMI 2019 Undergraduate Summer School, in the low-dimensional topology course led by Jessica Purcell and Dan Mathews, and helped with topology qualifying exam preparation while at the University of Georgia.
 I also have plenty of tutoring experience, from second grade through college.

-Tutoring Options at UGA
+Tutoring Options at UVA

 Study Tips